jackyatesaustin/imxscripts/README.md

-# The goal of this guide is to start using Immutable to mint NFTs and leverage our APIs.
-Through this guide you will (1) Onboard to Immutable (2) Create NFTs and (3) Manage NFTs
+# Through this guide you will (1) Onboard to Immutable (2) Create NFTs and (3) Manage NFTs

-## Onboarding will create your profile.
-This includes registering a user, creating a project and creating a collection.
+## Onboarding registers a user and creates a project.
+User = The Project's admin.
+Project = An overarching construct for a company (eg Bored Gaming Company).

-## Note that Projects are an overarching construct and Collections are individual collections of NFTs - you can have a 1:N mapping of Project:Collection(s).
+Collection = An individual collection of NFTs (eg Chess).
+You can have a 1:N mapping of Project:Collection(s).

-## Note that this guide creates a single Project and Collection, but you are free to create.
+## Creating NFTs creates the metadata and mints NFTs to Ropsten.

+## Managing the NFTs uses scripts to do things like deposits, withdrawals, transfers, trades, etc.

 ## Prerequisites